Imran-Chaudhary/Customers-Segmentation-Basket-Analysis-/README.md

 ### Data Source

-Margarida G. M. S. Cardoso, margarida.cardoso '@' iscte.pt, ISCTE-IUL, Lisbon, Portugal
+The main data source is from Margarida G. M. S. Cardoso, margarida.cardoso '@' iscte.pt, ISCTE-IUL, Lisbon, Portugal, however it can be downloaded from Machine Learning Repository.

 #### Attributes Information